sagefy/sagefy/docs/pages/account_planning.md

 Account Planning
 ================

-This document covers very early planning for the ability for users to create and manage accounts in Descovrir.
+This document covers very early planning for the ability for users to create and manage accounts in Sagefy.

 Account Screens
 ---------------